fal-ai/dbt-fal/docsite/docs/Reference/fal-scripts-path.md

 By default `fal-scripts-path` is the [dbt project directory](https://docs.getdbt.com/reference/dbt_project.yml) (where the `dbt_project.yml` is located).

-But it can be chagend in the [vars](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-variables#defining-variables-in-dbt_projectyml).
+But it can be changed by setting in a dbt [var](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-variables#defining-variables-in-dbt_projectyml).
 An example of setting the variable would be:
 ```yaml
 name: "fal_test"
 version: "1.0.0"